 Trivia: What’s one of the rarest 8 track tapes?
 The Beatles 20 Greatest Hits.
 Capitol Records decided not to release it in 1982 and had them destroyed.
 Less than 10 copies exist in the world.

-I bought a bunch of used 8 track tape titles from eBay to put my player to the test…Saturday Night Fever soundtrack, Best of Bread, Michael Jackson’s Off The Wall, Neil Young’s Harvest, Linda Ronstadt’s What’s New, BB King Live at The Regal, and others.
+I bought a bunch of used 8 track tape titles from eBay to enjoy on my Pioneer deck…Saturday Night Fever soundtrack, Best of Bread, Michael Jackson’s Off The Wall, Neil Young’s Harvest, Linda Ronstadt’s What’s New, BB King Live at The Regal, and others.
 This experience exposed me to some titles I might not have otherwise explored like The Commodores Live (including an extended version of Brick House), Barry White’s Can’t Get Enough, The Alan Parsons Project I Robot, Ike and Tina Turner What You Hear is What You Get, Big Brother and The Holding Company featuring Janis Joplin, and Mike McGear’s (Paul McCartney’s brother) McGear.

-Ultimately, 8 tracks went the way of leisure suits, platform shoes, and shag pile carpeting.
-A moment of silence, please.
+Ultimately, 8 tracks went the way of leisure suits, platform shoes, and shag pile carpeting, none of which we’ve missed since.
 Despite the 8 track tape turning 55 this year, it still enjoys a broad, enthusiastic fan base (apologies in advance, but Como Audio will not be making a hi-fi 8 track player!).
 As much as some people are into them, don’t expect the 8 track to make a major mainstream comeback.
 But that’s okay.
 It just makes it more special for those of us who are enjoying the music.